Using IconVectors with VS Code / GitHub Copilot

 Windows:

-Do not normally start the editor with --mcp when using VS Code.
-In the normal Copilot workflow, VS Code should be the process that launches the MCP helper.
+Do not use --mcp for the normal VS Code / Copilot workflow, because VS Code should be the process that launches IconVectorsMcp / IconVectorsMcp.exe.

 Create the MCP configuration